Quillraven/Fleks/ReadMe.md

 - Use `entityCapacity` to set the expected maximum amount of entities.
 The default value is 512.
 The reason for this setting is to initialize internal collections and arrays with a proper size for your game to avoid a lot of `Array.copy` calls in the background which are slow.
-- Use `system` to add a system to your world.
-The order of `system` calls defines the order in which they are called when calling `world.update`
+- Use `systems` to add a system to your world.
+The order of calls defines the order in which they are called when calling `world.update`.
-- Use `component` to register components and its component listeners (if needed and available, see below) to your world.
+- Use `components` to register components and its component listeners (if needed and available, see below) to your world.
+- Use `families` to register family listener to your world
+- Use `injectables` to register injectables for your systems, ComponentListener and FamilyListener.

 Here is an example that creates a world for 1000 entities with a Move- and PhysicSystem: